How to organize a nightstand so you can fall asleep more easily and stay asleep all night long.

 A chest of drawers.

 Drawers are my favorite style of bedside table because it really allows me to keep all sorts of things inside without the messy look outside.
-This bedside table has one small shelf and a few drawers allowing you plenty fo room to store all of your things.
+This bedside table has one small shelf and a few drawers allowing you plenty of room to store all of your things.

 A combo table with shelves and drawers.